frirasyidi/frirasyidi.github.io/_pages/about.md

   <tr>
     <td>2015&ndash;2016</td>
     <td>
-      <strong>UX UI Designer</strong> for <a href="https://www.happy5.co">Indonesia Untuk Dunia</a><br/>I learned deeper interaction design and how to work tightly with the developers on an Agile settings.
+      <strong>UX UI Designer</strong> for <a href="https://www.happy5.co">Indonesia Untuk Dunia</a><br/>I learned deeper interaction design and how to work tightly with the developers in an Agile setting.
     </td>
   </tr>
   <tr>